Nuclear Power in Romania

 - Romania's first commercial nuclear power reactor began operating in 1996.
 Its second started up in May 2007.

 - Plans are well advanced for completing two more units, but finance is lacking.

 - Romanian government support for nuclear energy is strong.

-Electricity consumption in Romania has been growing since 1999, and further growth at about 4% pa is envisaged.
+Electricity consumption in Romania has been steady over the last decade.
 In 2006, 62.7 billion kWh gross was produced, with net exports of 4.3 TWh.
-Nuclear energy now provides 10% of the electricity at very low cost, only hydro (29% of supply) is cheaper.
+Nuclear energy now provides almost 20% of the electricity at very low cost, only hydro (one third of supply) is cheaper.
 In 2006, 40% of electricity came from coal, 19% from gas, 29% from hydro and 9% from nuclear.
 In 2010, 34% of electricity came from brown coal, 12% from gas, 33% from hydro and 19% from nuclear.